scoder/fastrlock/README.rst

 This is mostly equivalent to the revised RLock implementation in Python 3.2, but still faster due to being implemented in Cython.
-Note that the ``threading.RLock`` implementation in Python 3.4 and later tends to be as fast or even faster than the lock provided by this package.
+Note that the ``threading.RLock`` implementation in Python 3.4 and later tends to be as fast or even faster than the lock provided by this package, when called through the Python API.  ``FastRLock`` is still faster also on these systems when called through its Cython API.

 It was initially published as a code recipe here: https://code.activestate.com/recipes/577336-fast-re-entrant-optimistic-lock-implemented-in-cyt/